-For a working electrode, a $10^{-2}$ M solution of the metal-NB complexes was used to submerse the $TiO_2$ -coated glass plate for 24 hours.
+For a working electrode, a 10^{-2} M solution of the metal-NB complexes was used to submerse the TiO2-coated glass plate for 24 hours.
 This must be done so that the metal-NB complex is immersed homogeneously on a glass plate.
-Firstly, the glass plate was then placed in a dark, tightly covered container to prevent scratches from damaging the $TiO_2$ coating.
+Firstly, the glass plate was placed in a dark, tightly covered container to prevent scratches from damaging the TiO2 coating.
 Secondly, the glass plate's surface was covered with carbon allotropy (graphite) that produced by a graphite pencil for a counter electrode.
-Lastly, re-covered with carbon from wax smoke uniformly [9].
+Lastly, a counter electrode re-covered with carbon from wax smoke uniformly [9].